Frequently, a Hero

 - Inverted in Millennium, where the Millennium Group initially helps police with criminal threats, expanding to supernatural villains in season 2.
 Then in the second Season Finale they release a souped up virus that kills Catherine Black.

-- In BattleTech, Precentor Martial Focht of ComStar tried to do this with the rather secretive and cult-like organization he belonged to.
-However, unlike most versions, ComStar ultimately wound up breaking down into violently opposed factions that used nukes to voice opposition.
+- In BattleTech, Precentor Martial Focht of ComStar tried to do this with the secretive, quasi-religious organization.
+However, unlike most versions, ComStar ultimately split into two violently opposed factions (Comstar and the Word of Blake) and their disagreement eventually erupted into a massive war that engulfed the entire Inner Sphere.

 - UNATCO in Deus Ex follows this trope to a tee.
 JC Denton is recruited in from the start of the game under the impression he is stopping terrorists from stealing Ambrosia, a medicine for a wide spread virus.
 It turns out that the government is purposefully spreading the virus for their own agenda, and are withholding the cure for those who follow them, leaving the rest to die.
 The supposed terrorists are simply trying to spread the cure.
 JC is later captured and he escapes, and all his old friends join him if you talk to them on your way out.